CBravoR/AdvancedAnalyticsLabs/README.md

 13. [Stress Testing](notebooks/python/Lab_Stress_Testing.ipynb): The bank's own stress tests on a simulated credit portfolio, in the order of the lecture.
 Sensitivity tests at Level 0, 1 and 2 and the Basel-formula stress at Z = -1.75; macroeconomic scenarios through the Vasicek systematic factor with a satellite regression on GDP and unemployment; the Pillar 1 capital path; migration matrices under stress with the Z-shift; IFRS 9 lifetime PD under a scenario path, the probability-weighted ECL and the convexity gap against a Monte Carlo benchmark; SICR staging with the EBA threefold trigger, the threshold matrix and the cliff-effect curve; and a reverse stress test that returns the Z and the GDP path that use up the buffer, double the provisions, or breach the minimum.

+14. [Prompt Engineering with an Open-Weight LLM](notebooks/python/Lab_Prompt_Engineering.ipynb): Prompting Gemma 4 E2B-it (open weights, Apache 2.0, runs on the free Colab GPU) with Hugging Face transformers.
+Roles and the chat template, decoding parameters (temperature, top-p, repetition penalty, seed), structured instructions, and a banking use case where the LLM turns the SHAP values of an XGBoost delinquency model into a reason statement.

 ## Deep Learning